 - If they float to the surface, they’ve gone off and you shouldn’t eat them.

-So, to recap, Use By dates and Best Before Dates is that Use By Dates are about food safety and you should pay attention to these.
+To recap.
+The difference between Use By dates and Best Before Dates is that Use By Dates are about food safety.
 Best Before dates are only about quality and you can be the judge of that!
 You can find more tips on how to reduce your food waste in this blog

-It’s a big difference and understanding what Best Before actually means can go a long way to helping us all reduce our food waste and start saving considerable amounts of money!
+Understanding Food Storage labels can go a long way to helping reduce our food waste and save considerable amounts of money!

-Dates on food are there to help us, but understanding what they mean is crucial if we are to reduce our food waste.
-You may also have an extra £700 up for grabs
+Food Storage Labels are there to help us.
+Understanding what they mean is crucial if we are to reduce our food waste and save money on our food budgets.